irgroup/repro_eval/README.md

 pip install repro_eval/
 ```

-Some of the examples include visualizations.
+Some of the examples include plots and visualizations.
 Install the required packages with:
 ```
 pip install -r example/requirements.txt
 ```